Snipey/pulse-docs-demo/docs/what-is-pulse.md

 ## Why Pulse?

-Pulse provides a clean-cut toolset to build a Javascript application quickly and efficiently.
+Pulse provides a clean-cut toolkit to build a Javascript application quickly and efficiently.
 It encourages developers to construct a core library that can be dropped into any UI framework.
 Your `core` is the brain of your application, it will handle everything from state management, API requests to all logic and calculations.
 Pulse will supply pre-computed data to your UI components, in the framework of your choice with complete reactivity.

 ### Typescript